weijuey/tp/docs/DeveloperGuide.md

     * 1b1.
 AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **UC06: Adding a contact to favourites**

 **MSS**

 1. User requests to add a specific contact in the list to favourites.
-2. d'Intérieur adds the contact to favourites.
+2. d'Intérieur adds the contact to favourites and shows the contact.

   Use case ends.